 VPN Review: PureVPN

 PureVPN's name insinuates that other VPN providers (its competitors) have lost their way.
 The imagined argument likely continues, that the push for more features and extras has driven service providers away from their true purpose and essence.
-As with any movement that exists long enough, voices of dissent, calling for a 'return to the roots' have grown, and PureVPN claims to offer precisely that .
+As such, voices of dissent, call out for a "pure VPN experience".
 Our test shows if PureVPN is a true 'reformer', or simply a charlatan looking to profit off of a niche market by advertising itself as something that it isn't.

-What is PureVPN?
+What Is PureVPN?

 Pros and Cons